||Psychology for Revolutionaries||Its relation to a Culture of Peace for the 21st Century|

 For Lenin, psychology was not theoretical but a matter of practical and revolutionary activity.
 For example, he addresses the importance of anger in his book Left-Wing Communism.
 Lenin discusses the letter of a British communist and notes that it is full of anger against the British capitalist class.
 He says that "In a representative of the oppressed and exploited masses, this hatred is truly the 'beginning of all wisdom', the basis of any socialist and communist movement and of its success."
 [Note.
 The original Russian word "nenavist" is usually translated as hatred but in this context is perhaps better translated as anger.]

 Lenin's emphasis on the role of anger is echoed by Gandhi and King.
 In discussing nonviolence, Gandhi said, "anger controlled can be transmuted into a power which can move the world."
-And, honoring the great African-American communist W.E.B.
+And, in a speech honoring the great African-American communist W.E.B.
 Dubois, Martin Luther King Jr said, "History had taught him it is not enough for people to be angry - the supreme task is to organize and unite people so that their anger becomes a transforming force."
-Unfortunately, this speech by Dr. King (one of his last and greatest speeches) is not yet freely available on the Internet.
-It was published in Freedomways Magazine in 1968.

 For Gandhi and King, anger and nonviolence went together because nonviolence needs the strong passion of anger.
 This is not realized by most people who think that anger automatically leads to violence.
 For Gandhi and King, the challenge of nonviolence was the discipline of learning to use anger constructively.